urbanopt/urbanopt.github.io/workflows/disco/disco.md

 	uo opendss --config path/to/config.json

 6. ### Run DISCO
-	To run use the DISCO command and specify the Scenario file and Feature File for the project.
+	To run use the DISCO command and specify the DISCO Feature File and Scenario file.

 	Additional options namely the custom cost database and the technical catalog can also be specified.
 Details on all disco options can be viewed using the
 `-h` flag as shown below: